dyhes/zulip/docs/subsystems/dependencies.md

 ## Modifying provisioning

-When making changes to Zulip's provisioning process or dependencies, usually one needs to think about making changes in 3 places:
+When making changes to Aloha's provisioning process or dependencies, usually one needs to think about making changes in 3 places:

 - `tools/lib/provision.py`.
 This is the main provisioning script,